For everyone’s safety and enjoyment, follow these rules.

 - Use firewood responsibly.
 Take only what you need.

-- Use existing fire pits, keep campfires small and thoroughly extinguish unattended fires.
+- Use existing fire pits, keep campfires small and thoroughly extinguish unattended fires, including at night.

 - You cannot remove firewood from a campground.

 - Pick up your pet’s waste and dispose of it in the bins provided.

 - Use caution at all times on and around water.

 - Early season melt can cause water levels to rise quickly in small creeks and streams.